 Biking as a family can be great fun!
 Here we’ll cover:

-The easiest way to get started family biking is by adding a child seat to a bike you already have!
-If you’re looking for a new way to bike with a child, or are just getting started, there are a lot of good options.
+If you already have a bike, a good way to get started family biking may be to add a child seat to your bike, but there are lots of options: trailers, bikes built for carrying kids, and more!
+If you’re looking for a new way to bike with a child, or are just getting started, there are many options.
+Let’s help you find what works best for you!

 First, you may want to think about some standard features that you may not have thought of on other bikes, such as a double-kickstand for securely loading a squirming kid (or two), integrated lights that turn on automatically, and serious brakes, to start… er, stop!